Opinion: Thanks to Boris Johnson, the next PM will inherit low levels of public trust

 With Covid, which for two years knocked aside the government’s planned priorities, the verdict has to be mixed.
 The calculated gamble on ploughing money into vaccines, without any certainty they’d work, paid off, and Johnson’s pick of Kate Bingham to implement the vaccine programme was inspired.

 But mistakes were also made.
-More than some, I’m willing to cut the government some slack for their response at the start.
+More than some, I’m willing to cut the government some slack for its response at the start.
 Then, expert scientific opinion was uncertain about the nature of the virus, how it was transmitted and the most effective way to respond to the epidemic.
-But it’s harder to excuse the delay in imposing restrictions in the winter of 2020/21, the complex and constantly changing regulations, or the sidelining of parliament.
+But it’s harder to excuse the delay in imposing restrictions in the winter of 2020-21, the complex and constantly changing regulations, or the sidelining of parliament.

 Nor is there any escaping the harm done by Partygate.
 It’s not about the definition of a party or whether cake was eaten, but about double standards: people at the heart of government not sticking to the rules they told everyone else to obey.